asciidoctor/asciidoctor-kroki/README.md

 * [Vega-Lite](https://github.com/vega/vega-lite): `vegalite`
 * [WaveDrom](https://github.com/wavedrom/wavedrom): `wavedrom`

-Each diagram libraries support one or more output format.
+Each diagram libraries support one or more output formats.
 Consult the [Kroki documentation](https://kroki.io/#support) to find out which formats are supported.

 ## Configuration